0xCyberY/SQL-injection/README.md

 **Retrieving hidden data**

 [1.Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data](https://portswigger.net/web-security/sql-injection/lab-retrieve-hidden-data)

-As Kanye West said:
+Solutions:

-> We're living the future so
+> *We're living the future so
-> the present is our past.
+> *the present is our past.